0xcert/framework/docs/guide/atomic-orders.md

 } as Order;
 ```

 When you work on a real case, make sure to set the `takerId` correctly.
-If you want your colleague to execute an order, you should insert their Ethereum wallet address as the `takerId`.
+If you want your colleague or a third party to execute an order, you should insert their Ethereum wallet address as the `takerId`.

 The following step is made only by the maker, i.e. the person who creates an order.